Ireland and UK to ‘reset’ relations as Starmer begins Dublin visit

 The move has been fiercely opposed by relatives of those who lost their lives in “The Troubles”.

-During Saturday’s encounter, the leaders were expected to reaffirm the Good Friday Agreement and their commitment to reconciliation in Northern Ireland.
+During Saturday’s encounter, the leaders reaffirmed the Good Friday Agreement and their commitment to reconciliation in Northern Ireland.

-Starmer was also scheduled to meet Irish business leaders in Dublin and encourage enhanced bilateral trade and investment.

-The two leaders were expected to confirm that they are seeking a more formal post-EU mode of engagement that Harris said “will mean working on a joint plan to bring about a step-change in ambition and engagement”, according to Irish broadcaster RTE.

 Starmer and Harris were to attend the Ireland versus England Nations’ League football match on Saturday evening.